Shark Tooth Fossil in Matrix

 Natural Shark Tooth Fossil in Matrix from Morocco

 Size: Approximate 25mm x 30mm and between 25mm and 35mm think

 Weight: Ranges from 70 gram to 120 gram for the thicker pieces

 Otodus is an extinct genus of mackerel shark which lived from the Paleocene to the Miocene epoch.
 The name Otodus comes from Ancient Greek ὠτ (ōt, meaning "ear") and ὀδούς (odoús, meaning "tooth") – thus, "ear-shaped tooth".

 This shark is known from its fossilized teeth and vertebral centra.
 Like other elasmobranchs, the skeleton of Otodus was composed of cartilage and not bone, resulting in relatively few preserved skeletal structures appearing within the fossil record.
 The teeth of this shark are large with triangular crown, smooth cutting edges, and visible cusps on the roots.
 Some Otodus teeth also show signs of evolving serrations.

 The fossils of Otodus indicate that it was an exceptionally large macro-predatory shark.
-The largest known teeth measure about 104 millimetres in height.
+The largest known teeth measure about 104 millimeters in height.
 The vertebral centrum of this shark are over 12.7 cm wide.
-Scientists suggest that this shark at least reached 9.1 metres in total length with a maximum length of 12.2 metres.
+Scientists suggest that this shark at least reached 9.1 meters in total length with a maximum length of 12.2 meters.

 The piece in the photos is of the piece you will receive.